codedribbler/Taste-Bots/README.md

 There are a lot of amazing platforms which cater to this need such as Zomato , Yelp ,Google etc. to name a few, which make it very easy for people to read and post reviews .
 Thus there are huge bank of reviews .

-But with heaps of reviews available, it is impossible for people to read all the reviews.
-This is where Taste Bots comes into the picture.Taste Bots uses Natural Language Processing techniques on the Restaurnt reviews and makes sense of them .
+But with heaps of reviews available, it is impossible for customers to read so many reviews and then decide which place to choose .
+Even for the business people reading the reviews manually and analyze is a drudgery.
+This is when Taste Bots comes to their rescue.
+Taste  Bots uses Natural Language Processing techniques on the Restaurnt reviews and makes sense of them.

 The solutions Taste Bots provide are -: